Dhrishtadyumna: Draupadi's Svayamvara

 Dhrishtadyumna hosted his sister Draupadi's svayamvara and told its rules to the kings and princes.
 When a young Brahmin won Draupadi in front of all the princes and nobility, Dhrishtadyumna secretly followed the Brahmin and his sister, only to discover that the Brahmin was in fact Arjuna, one of the five Pandava brothers.

 Marriage and children

 Dhrishtadyumna had multiple wives.
-He had four sons - Kshatradharman, Kshatravarman, Kshatranjaya, and Dhrishtaketu.
+He had four sons—Kshatradharman, Kshatravarman, Kshatranjaya, and Dhrishtaketu.
 The first three were killed in the Kurukshetra War by Drona, whereas Dhrishtaketu was killed by Karna.

 Kurukshetra War

+Dhristadyumna was appointed as the Senapati (commander-in-chief) of the Pandava Army in the Kurukshetra War against the Kauravas.
+He maintained his position till the end of the war.